Home > Quotes > Freedom, Individualism, and Anarchy: Great Lysander Spooner Quotes

 “A government that can at pleasure accuse, shoot, and hang men, as traitors, for the one general offense of refusing to surrender themselves and their property unreservedly to its arbitrary will, can practice any and all special and particular oppressions it pleases.”

 “These conditions are simply these: viz., first, that each man shall do, towards every other, all that justice requires him to do; as, for example, that he shall pay his debts, that he shall return borrowed or stolen property to its owner, and that he shall make reparation for any injury he may have done to the person or property of another.
+The second condition is, that each man shall abstain from doing to another, anything which justice forbids him to do; as, for example, that he shall abstain from committing theft, robbery, arson, murder, or any other crime against the person or property of another.
+So long as these conditions are fulfilled, men are at peace, and ought to remain at peace, with each other.”

-– Natural Law; or The Science of Justice C.1 §I pg.
-5-6
+- Lysander Spooner, Natural Law; or The Science of Justice (1882), Ch.
+1, Section I, pp. 5-6

 “If there be such a principle as justice, or natural law, it is the principle, or law, that tells us what rights were given to every human being at his birth; what rights are, therefore, inherent in him as a human being, necessarily remain with him during life; and, however capable of being trampled upon, are incapable of being blotted out, extinguished, annihilated, or separated or eliminated from his nature as a human being, or deprived of their inherent authority or obligation.”

-– Natural Law; or The Science of Justice C.2 §IV pg.
-12-13
+- Lysander Spooner, Natural Law; or The Science of Justice (1882), Ch.
+2, Section IV, pp. 12-13

-Lysander Constitution Quote
+Lysander Spooner Constitution Quotes

-– No Treason: The Constitution Of No Authority No. VI pg.
+- Lysander Spooner, No Treason No. VI: The Constitution of No Authority (1870), p.
 59

 Final Thoughts